 Management of properties isn’t an easy job

 Sometimes management breaks down.
 Services aren’t provided.
 Breaches of obligations owed to leaseholders occur.
 There’s unreasonable service charges.
 Or maybe unreasonable administration charges.
-And or breach of the RICS Code.
+Or breach of the RICS Code.

-In those circumstances, the Tribunal is can appoint a manager.
+In those circumstances, the Tribunal can appoint a manager.

 What’s a management order?

 Where there’s some fault on the part of the current management and it’s just and convenient, a Tribunal can appoint a manager.

 A manager can also be appointed when some other circumstances exist which make it just and convenient for a Tribunal to appoint a manager.

 The Tribunal’s jurisdiction comes from section 24 of the Landlord and Tenant Act 1987.